ci4rail/mender-template/README.md

 ### local test environment

-The local test environment is started by `tilt up -f Tiltfile.host`.
+The local test environment is started by `tilt up -f Tiltfile.host --port 10351 `.
 The host services are located under `host`.

 ## push new mender versions locally